-A popular Excel Student Template is provided free to all students who use this textbook.
+For the first time ever, the popular Excel Student Template is provided free to all students who use this textbook.
 Just go to the www.strategyclub.com website.
-Widely used for more than a decade by both students and businesses for actually doing strategic planning, and improved continually by the authors, the free Excel Student Template enables students to more easily apply strategic-management concepts, while engaging in assurance of learning exercises or case analysis.
+Widely used for more than a decade by both students and businesses, and improved dramatically just for this edition, the Excel Student Template enables students to more easily apply strategic management concepts while engaging in assurance of learning exercises or case analysis.
 Using the Template, students can devote more time to applying strategy concepts and less time to the mechanics of formatting strategy matrices, tables, and PowerPoints.
-It would likely be worthwhile to show in class the 4-minute author video that introduces each chapter in the text.
-The sample case analyses provided at the website are also excellent.

-ASSURANCE OF LEARNING EXERCISE 1G: GAME PLANS VS. STRATEGIC PLANS: TEAMS VS. COMPANIES GETTING FAMILIAR WITH MYLAB
+ASSURANCE OF LEARNING EXERCISE 1G: GETTING FAMILIAR WITH MYLAB